LaRI: Layered Ray Intersections for Single-view 3D Geometric Reasoning: Experiments

 \textbf{Ray intersection mask.} We evaluate our ray intersection index prediction against direct binary mask regression using standard segmentation metrics.
-As shown in Table~\ref{tab:mask}, our method (Eq.~\eqref{eq:rstop}, Eq.~\eqref{eq:maskgen}) outperforms the binary strategy by explicitly modeling the ray intersection process, which starts from the first-hit surface and continues through all intersected layers.
+As shown in Table~\ref{tab:mask}, our method (Eq.~\ref{eq:rstop}, Eq.~\ref{eq:maskgen}) outperforms the binary strategy by explicitly modeling the ray intersection process.